 3. Do you conduct 3rd party digestibility studies for each of your formulas?

 If yes, are they willing to make those publicly available?
-A digestibility study is important because it tells you what amount of each of the nutrients listed in the nutrition analysis that the animal is able to absorb.
+A digestibility study is important because it tells you what amount of each of the nutrients listed in the nutrition analysis the animal is able to absorb.
 Some companies will say they do not conduct these studies and claim it is because they don’t test on animals or believe in invasive testing.
 However – this answer is simply ‘crap’ since digestibility testing is a very simple, non-invasive process that involves feeding the food to a group of dogs or cats over several days, collecting feces, and analyzing the feces.
 In fact, one could argue that a company that does not perform these tests is using your animal for the experiment – not good!
 If anyone or any company attempts to tell you otherwise they are simply ignorant to reality.

 Ideally, companies should be willing to provide a total percentage of digestibility for fat, protein, energy, and total digestibility.
 A ‘high quality’ pet food should be in the high-80% range and above.
 Foods less than this may put your pet at risk for nutritional deficiencies.